Inflectra/spira-documentation/docs/Migration-and-Integration/Spira-Migration-Tool.md

 - **Requirements** - including their comments, attachments, and associations
 - **Test Cases** - including folders, test steps, test case parameters, comments, attachments, and associations
-- **Test Sets** - including folders, the test cases they contain, parameters, comments, attachments, and associations
+- **Test Sets** - including folders, the test cases they contain, parameters, the test configuration set they are linked to, comments, attachments, and associations
 - **Test Configuration Sets** - including their entries and Test Sets
 - **Test Runs** - both manual and automated
 - **Incidents** - including their comments, attachments, and associations